benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 * Click on the "Run" drop-down menu at the top of the *Inno Setup* window.
 * Click on the option named "Run" (by default, the "Run" function is also mapped to the F9 key).

-Once this "Run" process has finished, *Inno Setup* will have created the *Time Stamper* installer.
+Once this "Run" process has finished, *Inno Setup* will have created an installer for the *Time Stamper* program.
 You will find the *Inno Setup* installer for the *Time Stamper* program in the directory that you specified in the "OutputDir" attribute in the *Inno Setup* configuration file (.iss file).
 Congratulations, you have successfully created an installer for the *Time Stamper* program using *Inno Setup*.